Esophageal Atresia

 View Patient Education

 Esophageal atresia is incomplete formation of the esophagus, frequently associated with tracheoesophageal fistula.
-Diagnosis is suspected by failure to pass a nasogastric or orogastric tube.
+The anomaly is usually suspected on prenatal ultrasound due to polyhydramnios or during the neonatal period due to aspiration pneumonia.
+Diagnosis is made after failure to pass a nasogastric or orogastric tube into the stomach and by radiograph.
 Treatment is surgical repair.

 • VACTERL (vertebral anomalies, anal atresia, cardiac malformations, tracheoesophageal fistula, esophageal atresia, renal anomalies and radial aplasia, and limb anomalies)

-• CHARGE (coloboma, heart defects, atresia of the choanae, retardation of mental and/or physical development, genital hypoplasia, and ear abnormalities)
+• CHARGE (coloboma, heart defects, atresia of the choanae, r ["retardation" or abnormalities of mental and/or physical development], genital hypoplasia, and ear abnormalities)

-About 19% of infants with esophageal atresia meet criteria for VACTERL.
+Approximately 20% of infants with esophageal atresia meet criteria for VACTERL (4, 5).

-There are 5 major types of esophageal atresia ( see Figure: Types and relative frequencies of esophageal atresia and tracheoesophageal fistula Types and relative frequencies of esophageal atresia and tracheoesophageal fistula Types and relative frequencies of esophageal atresia and tracheoesophageal fistula ).
+There are 5 major types of tracheoesophageal malformation (see figure Types and Relative Frequencies of Esophageal Atresia and Tracheoesophageal Fistula).
 Most of the types also involve a fistula between the trachea and esophagus.

-Most infants present during the neonatal period, but infants with the H type fistula may not present until later in life.
+Most infants present during the neonatal period, but infants with the H-type fistula may remain undiagnosed until late in infancy or childhood; there are case reports of H-type fistulas not presenting until adulthood (6).

 Characteristic signs are excessive secretions, coughing and cyanosis after attempts at feeding, and aspiration pneumonia.
 Esophageal atresia with a distal fistula leads to abdominal distention because, as the infant cries, air from the trachea is forced through the fistula into the lower esophagus and stomach.